Posted on

 “We also need to develop and implement treatments to improve outcomes for people with stroke-heart syndrome,” Buckley said.
 “For example, comprehensive exercise-based rehabilitation may be helpful after a stroke, so for people with stroke and newly developed heart complications, it should also be beneficial, maybe even more so.
 I think this is an interesting area for future research.”

-Study limitations include that it is a retrospective analysis and knowing whether the complications diagnosed following an were caused by stroke or rather contributed to the stroke, is unclear.
+Study limitations include that it is a retrospective analysis and knowing whether the heart complications diagnosed following an ischemic stroke were caused by stroke or rather contributed to the stroke, is unclear.

 “This research underscores why it’s so important for neurologists and cardiologists to work hand-in-hand with their patients and each other to understand why the first stroke occurred and perform a comprehensive assessment to identify new risk factors for another stroke and for cardiovascular disease that may require initiation of prevention therapies,” said Lee H. Schwamm, M.D., volunteer chair of the American Stroke Association Advisory Committee and the C. Miller Fisher Chair in Vascular Neurology at Massachusetts General Hospital in Boston.
 “The American Stroke Association recommends a personalized secondary stroke prevention plan for every stroke survivor.”